Overview

 The primary interface for making inference requests is in the method

-trait.
+infer in the Infer trait.
 This method takes two or three

 arguments: (1) the collection of non-constant variables whose values